SynixeTactical/Documents/organization/constitution.md

 ### 3.4 - Staff

-Senior Members that contribute to the continued success of the community may be selected by existing Staff Members to assit with the managing of the community.
+Senior Members that contribute to the continued success of the community may be selected by existing Staff Members to assist with the managing of the community.

 ### 3.5 - Temporary Leave